Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 “**Visual testing**” is a software testing technique that evaluates the visible output of an app and compares that output against the results expected by a known-good source, such as a design mockup created in Photoshop or Figma, or a screenshot from a previous version of the same app.

-Visual testing also aims to verify that the application’s **visual elements** like **colours, images, fonts, and layouts,** are displayed correctly and consistently across different devices, operating systems, and browsers.
+Visual testing also aims to verify that the app’s **visual elements** like **colours, images, fonts, and layouts,** are displayed correctly and consistently across different devices, operating systems, and browsers.

 ## **Why is visual testing important?**

 - Visual testing captures defects that other types of UI tests cannot
-- It is essential for ensuring a positive user experience with your app
+- Visual testing is essential for ensuring a positive user experience with your app
 - Maintaining a visually perfect UI is important for retaining customers
-- It is important to reduce the revenue impact
+- Visual testing is important to reduce the revenue impact

 **List of Visual Bugs:-** below are the list of visual defects that may occur
 - Pixel-by-pixel differences